ctimmins/Beaglebone-Xbee-Coordinator/README.md

 }
 ```

-where again the received object is packaged with the source node with an output like:
+where again the received object is packaged with the source node with an output to main like:

 ```javascript
 {